Openings

 - Employment of up to four years in a vibrant student city

-- CV
+- A CV

-- Short summary of the master's thesis
+- A short summary of the master's thesis

-- Bachelor's and Master's degree certificates.
-If the degree certificate is not yet available, a current collective certificate
+- Bachelor's and Master's degree certificates, if the degree certificate is not yet available, a current collective certificate

-In addition, at least two letters of recommendation should be sent by 15 November 2025 to: grk2994-jobs@uni-wuerzburg.de
+In addition at least two letters of recommendation should be sent until 21 June 2026 to: grk2994-jobs@uni-wuerzburg.de

 Contact: Karina Zink, grk2994-jobs@uni-wuerzburg.de